 On-site, guests can also participate in a variety of courses, including Green Woodworking, Birdwatching, and Ring-Making.
 Further details of the courses can be found below.
 If you would like to book a course, please call to discuss your options, or liaise with the owner after your booking is confirmed.

 The site is well placed to visit Hay on Wye and Ludlow - around 20 miles away - two of the UK's most beautiful towns.
 These cultural hotspots are renowned for their great collection of independent shops, award-winning eateries, and historical buildings.
 What's more, outings to the Shropshire Hills, Wye Valley, Brecon Beacons and Snowdonia are also within easy reach, creating a variety of options for the more adventurous traveller.

-However, this is truly a place you won't want to leave, with a huge variety of gorgeous natural wilderness on your doorstep.
+This is truly a place you won't want to leave, with a huge variety of gorgeous natural wilderness on your doorstep.
 Amble around the giant redwood and ancient oak woodland and see the spectacular bluebell bloom in spring or take a stroll to the enchanted local waterfall.
-This is a site of true natural splendour - a place to completely disengage from the outside world and enjoy life's simple pleasures.
+A site of true natural splendour - a place to completely disengage from the outside world and enjoy life's simple pleasures.

 Check-in 2 - 4 pm / Check- out 11 am

 Double bed with cosy down duvet, pillows, and crisp white bedlinen.
 L-shaped daybed which can comfortably sleep an additional adult or child.